 - Recommendations seciton based on books in your collection.

 - A variety of widgets for including on web pages.
-Example of a LibraryThing widget showing a random selection of YA books.
+Example of a LibraryThing widget showing a selection of books on empathy and diversity.

-TinyCat is a new service from LibraryThing and amazingly, provides a terrific library catalog and ILS for you collection.
+TinyCat provides a terrific library catalog and ILS for your own collection of books.
 It looks like it would be perfect for anyone managing a small library collection, but lacks the funds for a full blown ILS.
 Add your books, circulate them, register patrons, set due dates and more.
 You can test it out for free with your personal collection of books.
 And if you want to use it for a small library collection, the monthly fees are very reasonable.
-(Here’s pollyalida’s test catalog – mostly cookbooks!)
+(Here’s pollyalida’s test catalog)

 We’d be remiss if we didn’t mention access to all the great ebooks and audiobooks that may be available through your school, School Library Systems and public libraries.
 Since we have over a dozen School Library System regions participating, I won’t try to list all the vendors that you may have access to.
 But do make sure you know what is available to you, you’re missing out on great content if you don’t.

 OverDrive – Many of you have access to OverDrive in your school.
 If you don’t, check your local public library.
 You can access OverDrive via the web, but the simplest way to get ebooks and audiobooks onto mobile devices is through their apps.
 If you haven’t checked in a while, the apps have become much easier to install than they used to be.
 But they do still require some initial set up with library card numbers and an Adobe ID.
 OverDrive has done some terrific videos to show how to get started with a variety of devices.